 Please check off each item as you assemble your equipment to make sure that you have everything.

-_______ 1 duffle bag, or external or internal frame backpack with shoulder straps and padded hip belt.
+_______ 1 duffle bag, or backpacking backpack.
 You’ll only be going a short distance to your campsite on the farm so you’ll need something to carry your belongings and group gear and food.
-A large duffle bag (4,000 - 5,000 cubic inches) or a backpack will work fine.
-External frame packs should have 2,000 - 3,000 cubic inches of volume and internal frame packs 4,000 - 5,000 cubic inches.
+A large duffle bag or backpack (capacity of 65-75 liters) will work fine.

 _______ 1 sleeping bag with stuff sack: Any summer weight synthetic fill bag will do (fills like Polarguard Delta, CloudLoft, PrimaLoft, Thermic CF).
 If the bag has a temperature rating, a 35 to 45° F bag should be fine.
 The bag should have a nylon shell both inside and outside.
 Down bags are acceptable, but extra care must be taken to keep them dry.
 Do not bring bags with cotton shell, fill, or lining—if they get wet, you’ll never get them dry.

-You MUST provide the following items.
+You MUST bring the following items.
 Outdoor Action cannot supply them to you.

 _______ 1 pair of work boots: You will wear these while working on the farm.
 These can be waterproof leather work boots or lightweight waterproof hiking boots.
 These will get very dirty, so plan accordingly!